 Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Lowenthal sponsors bills primarily in these issue areas:

 - H.Res.
-710: Recognizing the 41st anniversary of the Fall of Saigon on …
+1068: Recognizing the 47th anniversary of Black April and the Fall of Saigon on …

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: